Course Details

 The distinguishing feature of this program is the emphasis and reinforcement of practical application of surgical anatomy.

-Meet Your Course Instructors, Dr. David Resnick & Dr. Jonathan Tsang
+Meet Your Course Instructors, Dr. Jonathan Tsang & Dr. William Liang

 Dr. Jonathan Tsang attended the University of British Columbia where he studied mathematics before heading to Philadelphia to study at Temple University School of Dentistry.
 Upon graduating, Dr. Tsang returned to his home town of Abbotsford to open his dental practice.